Service business ideas you can start with low costs

 Transportation services

-Ride-sharing services like Uber or Lyft work for car owners wanting a flexible work schedule, picking up and dropping off passengers at their destinations.
+Ride-sharing through Uber or Lyft works for car owners wanting flexible schedules and immediate earning potential.

 Childcare services